synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/feature.md

 properly migrated to new formats.
 - [ ] Server - I have ensured that previous versions of stored data structures are properly migrated to new formats.

+# Additional Notes
+- [ ] These changes deal with concurrency
+- [ ] These changes affect UI

 ## Manual QA Additions